nathard/CircularList/README.md

 Circular Doubly Linked List Library in C++

-Table of Contents

-Class List
-Here are the classes, structs, unions and interfaces with brief descriptions:
-CircularList    3/4
-node  	4/5

 Class Documentation

 CircularList Class Reference

 The CircularList class is a class of objects stored in a circular doubly linked list.
 It can be used to dynamically link objects together of an ADT; meaning you can store data of any type in the list.
 Methods to insert and retrieve data are provided to demonstrate its use.

 Public Member Functions
 •	•	CircularList (Type emptyValue)
 Description: Creates a circular linked list of objects and accepts a value to return when the list is empty.